uzeyir-bayramli-3379/task-tracker/README.md

 The app is deployed on [Vercel](https://vercel.com).
 To deploy your own copy, import the repository into Vercel and it will serve `index.html` automatically as a static site.

+## NOTE

+FURTHER CHANGES TO THE APP AND README FILE WILL BE MADE ACCORDING TO MY INTERESTS

 ## License

 Free to use and modify.